Special General Meeting

 GGA aims to remain transparent and effective – your interests remain our priority.

-A “No” Vote means GGA would be at high risk of losing its tax exemption status and therefore a portion of any surplus will go to government revenue, instead of benefitting our network and industry.
+A “No” Vote means GGA would have out-dated Rules and could be at risk of losing its tax exemption status and therefore a portion of any surplus will go to government revenue, instead of benefitting our network and industry.
+Every cent paid in income tax is taken from programs that drive real change – we can’t afford to lose that impact.

 The 49 Voting Grower Group Members of the GGA include: